 What if you require training at your premises?

-We will continue to undertake onsite training at your premises in line with current practice where we have trainer resources availability to do so and subject to your organisation being able to provide a risk assessment demonstrating additional required safeguarding, social distancing and infection control measures at your site.
+We continue to undertake onsite training at your premises in line with current practice.
+We require a risk assessment demonstrating additional required measures, room size, social distancing, and Covid Safe measures at your site.

-To support businesses and employees returning to work and the requirements of key workers our initial focus will be on our normal schedule of workplace first aid and health and safety training, so the following courses will be available:
+To support businesses and employees returning to work our focus will be on our normal schedule of essential workplace first aid and health and safety training, so the following courses will be available:

 How can I make a booking?